ademiltonnunes/ChatGPT-API-GenAI-Driven-Apps/ChatGPT/Customer Support System/SFBU Customer Support System - Chatbot From Files/README.md

 ## Overview
 This project aims to implement a web application of a customer support system for SFBU that answers customer’s questions based in a loading PDF.
 The system was designed as a Flask web application with HTML and CSS user interface.
 This project will use the ChatGPT OpenAI GPT-3.5 Turbo model.
+Please, read the pdf file CS589_week6_q5_19679_AdemiltonMarcelo_DaCruzNunes.pdf.
+It will have all steps taken to develop this project.

 ## Implementation Steps